 The Maple Leafs’ playoff hopes quite literally came down to the last game of the season that year, and it wasn’t even in their hands.
 But an Islanders shootout victory over the New Jersey Devils gave them the edge over the Maple Leafs, and they missed the playoffs.
 Perreault did not re-sign with the team, inking a contract with the Chicago Blackhawks for the 2007-08 season and ended up retiring at the end of that season.

 The loss of Bell on the back end didn’t hurt at all and never come back to bite them.
 But let’s revisit that second-round pick they traded.
 That pick ended up in the hands of the Nashville Predators, who used it to select defenseman Roman Josi.
-The Swiss defender is currently in his 11th season with the Predators and has established himself as one of the league’s top defensemen.
-He leads all NHL defensemen in scoring this year with 72 points in 59 games and won the James Norris Memorial Trophy in 2019-20 as the league’s best defenseman.
+The Swiss defender is currently in his 12th season with the Predators and has established himself as one of the league’s top defensemen.
+He led all NHL defensemen in scoring in 2021-22 with 96 points in 80 games and won the James Norris Memorial Trophy in 2019-20 as the league’s best defenseman.

 You can argue that the acquisition of Perreault was a necessary move to push the team into the playoffs that season, but his offense immediately dipped when he got to Toronto and they didn’t even get to enjoy his faceoff ability in the postseason.
 Meanwhile, the Maple Leafs got to watch Josi develop into a star on the Predators’ blue line while spending years of their own searching for stability on their own back end.
 If you didn’t already know the conditions of this trade, I’m sorry I had to be the one to break it to you.

 Last 5 Deadlines Trade Tracker